 At Ben & Jerry’s, social and environmental values are integral to our business, so we encourage our fans to share their thoughts with us on just about any topic, not just about our ice cream.
 Many do.
 The opportunity that this gives the consumer services team for personal interaction with our customers and for capturing both qualitative and quantitative data is invaluable; we learn how to be careful listeners, we find out whether people think we’ve fallen short or gotten things right, and we always make an honest effort to explain where we’re coming from.

-We heard from a lot of people in 2008.
-In all, nearly 13,000 people took the time to contact us about our Company’s products, practices, and social mission activities last year in the United States.
-(Consumer data from other countries was not available at the time of this report’s publication.)
-This number was down significantly from 2007, when we had 20,000 contacts.
-E-mail continues to lead the way as the most popular method of communication, followed by letters and phone calls.
+We heard from a lot of people in 2009.
+In all, more than 14,000 people took the time to contact us about our company’s products, practices, and social mission activities last year in the United States.
+The number reflects an increase of 4 percent over the number of consumer contacts in 2008.
+One of the reasons for the increase in contacts can be attributed to our celebration of the new same-sex marriage law in Vermont, which earned us a lot of feedback.
+E-mail continues to lead the way as the most popular method of communication, followed by phone calls and letters.

 - Our community support programs, particularly the work done by our Community Action Teams (CATs).